MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 If each conversation has its own ID, it'll be a lot easier to tell what's going on when a message arrives than it will be if every message is part of conversation 555.

-Some messages are always isolated, and never part of any conversation, like the Broadcast n step 5 above.
+Some messages are always isolated, and never part of any conversation, like the Broadcast in step 5 above.
 These messages will be identifiable by their `opcode`, and their `contextId` should be ignored.
 (In the real world, it's always zero, but depending on that might be dangerous.)